-Driving through the various woodlands to the boma, I noted the amount of new growth and flowers coming into bloom, evidence that the rains are not far off.
+Driving through the various woodlands to the boma, I noted the new growth and flowers coming into bloom, evidence that the rains are not far off.
 Soon after passing the Kwale woodland, we encountered the boma’s namesakes, calmly grazing in the tall grass.

 These days the buffalo are left to roam freely, with scouts on motorbikes monitoring them routinely.
-Although buffalo poaching has not become a problem yet, the buffalo have taken a certain liking to the villagers’ rice fields planted along the park boundary and in the game management area.
+Although buffalo poaching has not become a problem, the buffalo have taken a certain liking to the villagers’ rice fields planted along the park boundary and in the game management area.
 Liuwa Plain National Park is one of the few parks in Africa that has a historical resident human population around and within the park boundaries.
 This mobile unit helps to control the human-wildlife conflicts that may arise during the rice season and beyond.

 Over the next three days, the seven men and I worked from sunrise to sunset, breaking for a couple of hours over the hottest time of the day.
 Working in teams we took down the electrical wire and fencing, removed the support poles and cleaned up the scout camp.

 On the last morning, we had one final challenge – the steel poles at the corners of the enclosure, which had been cemented quite firmly in place.
-Luckily the guys were all game to show off their prowess with the pick-axe and it soon turned into a competition to which team could break their block first.
-Much shouting and cheering resulted when the first block cracked and the pole was run around, reminiscent of a player who’d scored the winning goal at a major soccer game!
+Luckily the guys were all game to show off their prowess with the pick-axe, and it soon turned into a competition to determine which team could break their block first.
+Much shouting and cheering resulted when the first block cracked, and the pole was run around, reminiscent of a player who’d scored the winning goal at a major soccer game!

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.